 The description of qualitative communication research as a-theoretical indicated a misunderstanding of the difference between quantitative and qualitative research.
-While quantitative research was deductive, theory testing, qualitative research was inductive with the goal of discovering of concepts to build a theoretical representation of the reality of the process studied within a particular context.
+While quantitative research was deductive, theory testing, qualitative research was inductive with the goal of discovering concepts on which to build a theoretical representation of the reality of the process studied within a particular context.
 In this grounded theory study, as with most qualitative studies, theory was a posteriori, entering the picture in the midst or near the end of the research process of discovering what is going on with the process or people being studied.
 An important way to increase the understanding of the role of theory was for me to coherently share the process of emerging theory.
 I also conducted member checks by sharing the emerging categories and conceptual framework with participants in the study to support the credibility of the study findings (Tracy, 2010).

 While these criticisms may be valid of poorly designed, implemented, or analyzed qualitative research, the criticisms indicate a lack of understanding or an unwillingness to consider the significance of the qualitative approach to research.
 Ensuring trustworthiness for this study was a process of researcher transparency and triangulation, study of the phenomenon through direct interaction with the context and the people who lived the phenomenon studied, and the proper use of theory and member checks to verify resonance for the developing conceptual framework with their experiences.